lhlyu/matterJs-wiki/Creating-plugins.md

 When this plugin is installed, it will log to the console `'MyPlugin.Engine.init: ...` whenever `Matter.Engine.create` is called.

-Note that by using `Matter.chain` you can also:
+Note that by using `Common.chain` you can also:
 - chain before _or_ after the original method
 - chain as many functions as you need
 - override the returned value of the chain by using `return`